demisto/content/Packs/Syslog/Integrations/SyslogSender/README.md

 ## Use Cases
 ---
-* Send messages to Syslog via TCP or UDP or SSL.
+* Send messages to Syslog via TCP or UDP or TLS.
 * Mirror incident war room entries to Syslog.

 ## Configure Syslog Sender on Cortex XSOAR